dodona-edu/dolos/docs/docs/dodona.md

 # Use case: Dodona

-To illustrate how Dolos can be used in education practice, we show how teachers can perform plagiarism detection on submissions exported from the coding platform [Dodona](https://dodona.ugent.be).
+To illustrate how Dolos can be used in education practice, we show how teachers can perform plagiarism detection on submissions exported from the coding platform [Dodona](https://dodona.be).

+View the video or **follow the instructions below**:

+<iframe src="https://player.vimeo.com/video/917504935?h=27230fe835" style="width:100%; aspect-ratio: 16 / 9;" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 ## Export submissions from Dodona

-Export submissions for a programming exercise in a [Dodona](https://dodona.ugent.be) course:
+Export submissions for a programming exercise in a [Dodona](https://dodona.be) course:

 1. In the series that contains the exercise, open the series menu and choose _Export student submissions_. ![Series menu showing "Export student submissions" as option](/images/dodona-export-0.png)
 2. Select the exercise and click _Next step_. ![Export wizard showing a selection of exercises](/images/dodona-export-1.png)